elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 For our update section, we'll add a new `FetchPlayersList` action, and take the same approach we did for our games.
-We add our type first, and then we fill out the `case` statement inside the `update` function with the following:
+We add our type first, and then we fill out the `case` expression inside the `update` function with the following:

 ```elm
 type Msg